-- Strategic Assets Committee to determine new strategies, policies or changes in strategy relating to the development and delivery of services.
+- Authority consider; variations to standing orders & financial regulations; the revenue budget and capital plan; issuing of a precept; adopting a members' allowance scheme; appointment to committees; scheme of delegation to officers; any matters which by law must be reserved to the Authority itself; maintain a constitution. - Strategic Assets Committee to determine new strategies, policies or changes in strategy relating to the development and delivery of services.
 Exercise financial control over expenditure within the approved revenue budgets and capital programme of the Authority.
 Establish and direct procedures for the implementation, monitoring and amendment of the revenue budget and capital programme and all other financial matters that impact on the Authority's financial position.
-Consider all matters related to the management of the Authority's assets including buildings, land, ICT and other assets. - The Community Protection Committee Consider all matters related to the development and delivery of services appropriate to this Committee.
+Consider all matters related to the management of the Authority's assets including buildings, land, ICT and other assets.

+- The Community Protection Committee Consider all matters related to the development and delivery of services appropriate to this Committee.
 Consider all matters related to the delivery of services to the diverse communities of Merseyside, and the development, promotion and delivery of a coordinated strategy for developing and maintaining safer communities.
 To include safer & healthier communities, emergency response, reduction in fires, deaths & injuries, reduction in road traffic collisions, community cohesion, and youth engagement.
 To consider all matters relating to involvement with and delivery of Local District District Plans, and the preparation and delivery of the Authority's IRMP. - The Standards Committee charged with promoting and maintaining high standards of conduct by the elected and co-opted independent Members of the Authority.
 To monitor the operation of The Code of Conduct and to consider guidance from the Standards Board relating to conduct of Members.
-There have been no issues in 2010/11 However this may not be in operation after 2011 as the Localism Bill proposes that such Committees should be voluntarily established.
-Discussions are ongoing with other Authorities in Merseyside to consider a joint, pan Merseyside approach in the future - Audit and VFM Scrutiny Panel to act as the Authority's Audit Committee and ensure that the Authority provides value for money in all it's work.
+There have been no issues in 2011/12. - Audit and VFM Scrutiny Panel to act as the Authority's Audit Committee and ensure that the Authority provides value for money in all it's work.
 Scrutinise reports referred from the Authority or any of its Committees in relation to VFM issues.
 Receive reports on the effectiveness of internal control processes, including probity and to receive Internal Audit reports in this respect.
 Liaise with Audit Commission over the appointment of the external auditor.
-Comment on the scope and depth of external audit work, consider in detail the recommendations of the external auditor's annual audit's letter. - Asset Management Scrutiny Panel undertake scrutiny of the services provided by the Authority in relation to its Asset Management and Procurement functions. - IRMP Scrutiny Panel undertake scrutiny in the ongoing development of the Authority's Integrated Risk Management Plan.
-Assist in the development of the IRMP and Corporate Plan and scrutinise progress against these plans.
+Comment on the scope and depth of external audit work, consider in detail the recommendations of the external auditor's annual audit's letter.
+Consider all matters relating to internal and external audit activity and all matters relating to the regulatory framework. - Asset Management Scrutiny Panel undertake general reviews of the Services relevant to this Panel with a cross-cutting planned approach. - IRMP Scrutiny Panel undertake general reviews of the Services relevant to this Panel with a cross-cutting planned approach. - Community Safety Scrutiny Panel undertake general reviews of the Services relevant to this Panel with a cross-cutting planned approach. - Executive Leadership Board meeting of the Chairman, Vice-Chairman, and Party Group Leaders.

-- Community Safety Scrutiny Panel undertake scrutiny of the services provided by the Authority in relation to its Community Safety functions.
-These functions encompass matters relating to safer & healthier communities, emergency response, reduction in fires, deaths & injuries, reduction in road traffic collisions, community cohesion, and youth engagement. - Executive Leadership Board meeting of the Chairman, Vice-Chairmen, and Party Group Leaders.
-Also attended by ELT and other stakeholders as required.
 The Board consider the strategic vision and instigate future plans/targets for the Authority.
 The group consider new strategies for policies or changes in policy relating to the development and delivery of services appropriate to the Board.
 The Board contributes toward the overall savings target of the Authority through the regular scrutiny of expenditure and other budget related issues.
 Members and officers continued to work effectively together throughout the year in a constructive way.